asyncapi/template-for-generator-templates/README.md

 }
 ```

-Using, for example, the Generator CLI, you can, for example, pass `-p asyncapiFileDir=nested/dir`, and as a result, you get `asyncapi.yaml` file in `nested/dir` directory.
+Using, for example, the Generator CLI, you can, for example, pass `-p asyncapiFileDir=nested/dir`, and as a result, you will get `asyncapi.yaml` file in `nested/dir` directory.

 ### Configuration

-Put configuration of the Generator in the `package.json` file in the `generator` section.
+Put the configuration of the Generator in the `package.json` file in the `generator` section.
 This template covers most of the configuration options.

 #### `renderer`